codizltd/hiyacoding-odoo/README.md

 This repository is for the development of a Hiya Coding Wordpress website.

-The task was to connect the clients Wordpress invoivoicing to his Odoo CRM backend.
+The task was to connect the client's Wordpress invoicing to his Odoo CRM backend.